 Additionally, a 3.0 GPA at one school might be equivalent to a 4.0 GPA at another school because of the different weighting systems each school uses.
 Before you compare your GPA to someone else’s, check with your school to see how they calculate GPA and the equivalent GPA in your country.

-Comparing Grading System in India v/s Grading System in USA Universities
+Comparing the Grading System in India v/s Grading System in USA Universities

-The grafting system used in USA is different from that in India.
-In India, students are evaluated based on Cumulative Grade Point Average CGPA.
+The grading system used in the USA is different from that in India.
+In India, educational institutions use Cumulative Grade Point Average CGPA to evaluate.

 Some universities use the CGPA to convert to GPA using a predetermined scale, or some simply multiply it by 10.